Alazar347/ETS0117-15/README.md

 colors = ['red', 'green', 'blue', 'green'] colors.remove('green')  # Removes the first occurrence of 'green' print(colors)  # Output: ['red', 'blue', 'green']

+# reverse()

+Description

+The reverse() method reverses the order of elements in a list in place.
+It does not return a new list but modifies the existing one.

+Syntax
+list.reverse()

+Parameters

+ -None

+Return Value

+ -This method does not return anything (None).

+Example:
+numbers = [1, 2, 3, 4, 5]
+numbers.reverse()
+print(numbers)  # Output: [5, 4, 3, 2, 1]

+# sort()

+Description

+The sort() method sorts the elements of a list in ascending order by default.
+It modifies the list in place.

+Syntax
+list.sort(key=None, reverse=False)

+Parameters

+ -key (Optional): A function to specify the sorting criteria.

+ -reverse (Optional): If True, sorts in descending order; default is False (ascending order).

+Return Value

+ -This method does not return anything (None).

+Example:
+numbers = [5, 2, 8, 1, 3]
+numbers.sort()
+print(numbers)  # Output: [1, 2, 3, 5, 8]

+ # del

+Description

+The del statement in Python is used to delete elements from a list by index or remove an entire list from memory.

+Syntax

+del list[index]  # Removes the element at the specified index del list[start:end]  # Removes a slice of elements from start to end del list  # Deletes the entire list

+Parameters

+index (Required): The index of the element to delete.

+start:end (Optional): A range specifying multiple elements to delete.

+Return Value

+The del statement does not return anything (None).

+Example:
+numbers = [10, 20, 30, 40, 50]
+del numbers[2]
+print(numbers)  # Output: [10, 20, 40, 50]